Ibn Seena Academy

 Ibn Seena Academy is an Islamic school in Orlando, Florida.
 It serves students from grades pre-kindergarten to 12th grade.
 It currently has articulation agreements with Mishkah University, UCF & USF for its high school program.

 History

-In August of 2003, Ibn Seena Academy opened its doors to the children of the Greater Orlando area.
+In August 2003, Ibn Seena Academy opened its doors to the children of the Greater Orlando area.
 This Academy is unique because it offers a full academic curriculum together with a practical study of the Quran and Islamic Studies.